david-xc/STA208/README.md

 	* `ResNet.ipynb`: this is the notebook for the code and explanations about ResNet50 model(baseline 2).

-* `/data/`: this folder stores all data files.

-	The data we used in this project is on the website "https://www.kaggle.com/c/plant-pathology-2021-fgvc8/data".
-Since it is larger than 100Mb, we can not put it here due 	to the limit of space.

 * `report.pdf`: this is a writeup including all details of problem setting, main idea and performance of every model, and conclusion of this final project.

 ## How to run the code